rBrenick/extract-quickmemo/README.md

 # extract-quickmemo
-Extract LG quickmemo app data to .txt files
+Extract LG quickmemo note data to .txt files

-I found myself wanting to transfer my notes from quickmemo to another app.
+I found myself wanting to transfer my notes from LG QuickMemo+ to another app.

 Unfortunately I couldn't find a way of extracting that data cleanly from the app, so I wrote this.